This is a new Beta development release, fixing recently discovered bugs.

 An incorrect error message was displayed in the event that the

-value of the DataMemory
+value of the DataMemory parameter was

 insufficient for the amount of data to be stored by the cluster.